healthchecks/healthchecks/templates/docs/projects_teams.md

 ## Team Access

 You can grant your colleagues access to a project by inviting them into the project's team.
-Each project has its own separate team so you can grant access selectively.
+Each project has its separate team so you can grant access selectively.
 Inviting team members is **more convenient and more secure** than sharing a password to a single account.

 ![Team access section](IMG_URL/team_access.png)

-The user who originally created the project is listed as **owner**.
-Any invited users are listed as **members**.
+The user who created the project is the **owner**.
+Any invited users are **members**.
 The members can:

 * create, edit and remove checks
 * create and remove integrations